- Docs

 .cursor/mcp.jsoninto a JSON linter after editing.
 Reload the window (Cmd+Shift+P > Developer: Reload Window) to pick up changes. - 401 after config edit.
 Run

 echo $ROXY_API_KEYin the launching terminal, relaunch Cursor from there.
-Strip quotes and whitespace from the key. @Docsand MCP solve different problems.
-Docs gives the agent endpoint knowledge for writing code.
-MCP lets the agent actually call those endpoints during the session.
+Strip quotes and whitespace from the key. @Docsand the per-domain MCP servers solve different problems.@Docsand the keylessroxy-docsserver give the agent endpoint knowledge for writing code.
+The per-domain MCP servers let the agent actually call those endpoints during the session.
 Use both.- Never commit a real key.
 If you inline it instead of using env interpolation, gitignore the config.

 What to build next